What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Introduction

 \section{Introduction}

 Human-Object Interaction (HOI) detection~\cite{gupta2015visual} aims to identify and localize interacting human and object pairs within an image, while also recognizing their semantic relationships as \textit{<human, object, action>} triplets.
 This fine-grained understanding of human-centric activities is foundational for next-generation applications in areas such as robot manipulation, assistive technologies, and intelligent surveillance~\cite{liu2022interactiveness, kim2023relational, yang2024MPHOI}.
 To truly unlock this potential, a critical frontier is extending HOI detection beyond a predefined, closed set of categories to an open-vocabulary (OV) setting~\cite{wang2022_THID, lei2024CMD-SE, hu2025bilateral}.
+This capability would enable the system to generalize to detect any conceivable interaction, even those unseen during training~\cite{lei2024ez, kim2025locality}, thereby enabling true adaptability in the unpredictable real world.

 Recent breakthroughs in Multimodal Large Language Models (MLLMs)~\cite{radford2021learning, hurst2024gpt, liu2024improved, comanici2025gemini, wang2025internvl3} have revolutionized both visual perception and reasoning.
-By leveraging the vast world knowledge embedded in their underlying language models and grounding it in visual evidence, MLLMs can interpret nuanced visual details and their semantic implications with high fidelity.
-Models like Qwen-VL series~\cite{bai2025qwen2} have demonstrated exceptional performance across a spectrum of challenging tasks, including visual dialogue, few-shot learning, and generating coherent textual narratives from visual inputs.
+By leveraging the vast world knowledge embedded in their underlying language models and grounding it in visual evidence, MLLMs interpret nuanced visual details and their semantic implications with high fidelity.
+Models like Qwen-VL series~\cite{bai2025qwen2, bai2025qwen3} have demonstrated exceptional performance across a spectrum of challenging tasks, including visual dialogue, few-shot learning, and generating coherent narratives from visual inputs.

 Despite their capabilities, MLLMs still exhibit three fundamental limitations when applied to OV-HOI tasks: \ding{182} \textbf{Perceptual-Cognitive Gap}: As illustrated in Fig.~\ref{abstract} (b), while MLLMs detect all persons and objects individually, they often fail to establish semantically coherent physical relationships between them.
 This stems from a lack of structured cognitive mapping that connects visual perception to plausible interaction hypotheses, which may cause incomplete or fragmented reasoning despite accurate detection. \ding{183} \textbf{Cross-Modal Hallucination}: As shown in Fig.~\ref{abstract} (c), MLLMs frequently generate plausible-sounding but visually unsupported interactions, driven by textual priors rather than visual cues.
 This cross-modal hallucination arises from imprecise alignment between high-level semantic concepts and low-level visual features, especially under distribution shifts in open-vocabulary settings. \ding{184} \textbf{Occlusion-induced Ambiguity}: As depicted in Fig.~\ref{abstract} (d), real-world scenes frequently encounter partial occlusions or suboptimal viewpoints, which truncate critical visual features for interaction verification.
 Without mechanisms to recover limited visual information, MLLMs may resort to biased textual priors, causing incorrect predictions in ambiguous scenarios.